jrouwe/JoltPhysics.js/README.md

 * CharacterBaseSettings
 * CharacterBase

 Reference counting objects start with a reference count of 0.
-If you want to keep ownership over the object, you need to call object.AddRef(), this will increment the reference count.
-If you want to release ownership you call object.Release(), this will decrement the reference count and if the reference count reaches 0 the object will be destroyed.
-If, after newing, you pass a reference counted object on to another object (e.g. a ShapeSettings to a CompoundShapeSettings or a Shape to a Body) then that other object will take a reference, in that case it is not needed to call AddRef/Release yourself.
+If you want to keep ownership over the object, you need to call ```object.AddRef()```, this will increment the reference count.
+If you want to release ownership you call ```object.Release()```, this will decrement the reference count and if the reference count reaches 0 the object will be destroyed.
+If, after newing, you pass a reference counted object on to another object (e.g. a ShapeSettings to a CompoundShapeSettings or a Shape to a Body) then that other object will take a reference, in that case it is not needed take a reference yourself beforehand so you can skip the calls to ```AddRef/Release```.
+Note that it is also possible to do ```new Jolt.XXX``` followed by ```Jolt.destroy(...)``` for a reference counted object if no one took a reference.

 The Body class is also a special case, it is destroyed through BodyInterface.DestroyBody(body.GetID()) (which internally destroys the Body).